 Research Professor; and

 After consulting the Academic Code, the Chair should confirm the appropriate academic title with the Provost.
-Once the details of a new faculty appointment have been confirmed with the Provost, and the candidate has accepted the position, the Chair submits an appointment form to the Provost's Office, so the appointment can be formally processed.
-Appointment forms for adjuncts, part-time faculty, TA's and graders must be submitted no later than September 10 for the fall semester and January 10 for the spring semester.
+Once the details of a new faculty appointment have been confirmed with the Provost, and the candidate has accepted the position, the Chair submits a Faculty Action Form to the Provost's Office, so the appointment can be formally processed.

 All full-time officers of instruction without tenure, with the exception of Professor, Associate Professor, Senior Associate, and Senior Lecturer, are usually appointed to initial terms of one year or less.
-The Chair must submit new appointment forms each year for reappointment of all part-time faculty and those full-time faculty in limited-term off-ladder ranks.
-New appointment forms do not have to be submitted annually for full-time continuing faculty or limited-term off-ladder faculty with multi-year appointments.
+The Chair must submit new Faculty Action Forms each year for reappointment of all part-time faculty and those full-time faculty in limited-term off-ladder ranks.
+New forms do not have to be submitted annually for full-time continuing faculty or limited-term off-ladder faculty with multi-year appointments.

 As noted in the Academic Code, recommendations on appointments, reappointments, promotions, and tenure must be made by a majority vote of the department's Professors and Associate Professors holding rank higher than that of the person being considered, except that Assistant Professors, Senior Associates, and Senior Lecturers may vote on non-tenure appointments to equal or lower rank.
 Recommendations about temporary appointments for one year or less which have to be made when the College is not in session are made by the Chair in consultation with the Provost.